Denied SSI Benefits?You Have Options

 - A technical rationale.

 The “technical rationale” is the message from the social security office explaining the denial.
 This includes a full explanation of the medical issues that you have reported that led to your denial as well as a discussion of your residual functional capacity or RFC.
-This states you are still able to work regardless of medical condition.
+This states you are still able to work regardless of a medical condition.

 Common Reasons for SSDI Denials